Responsible Spiritual Foresight

 Fortunately, people are realizing in ever larger numbers that they participate in their religious communities primarily for their personal, social and ethical benefits, and secondarily for their beliefs.
 Their faiths help raise their children with a good moral code, build strong communities, and offer comforting and often empowering beliefs on hard questions like the meaning of life, and what may happen to us after we die.
 Yet increasingly, we recognize our best answers to many of our spiritual questions won’t be found in scripture, but in ever-evolving science, and in our own hearts and minds.

 In a very fortunate social development, most churches are becoming more inclusive of members who do not live by some of their scriptural codes, and members who challenge the church’s interpretation of various scriptural beliefs.
 One example is the steadily increasing LGBT community inclusion in various religious communities.
 Individual rights and freedoms and evidence-based thinking increasingly trump scriptural edicts.

 As Ron Ingelhart’s fifty-year survey of the global development of individual rights and freedoms and evidence-based thinking shows (picture right), many countries in Asia and Europe have cultures that are highly secular-rational and self-expression oriented.
 In US, secular-rationalism remains lower than Europe by a significant degree.
 Faith-based thinking still has the upper hand in our culture and its religious institutions.
 US culture lags far behind say, Japan or Sweden today in secular-rational values, as the map shows.

 Spiritual futurists do not look at their or any scripture as the literal word of God.
-While they honor their own traditions, and thus seek guidance their scriptures in modern contexts, they are also ecumenical, in the global definition the word, recognizing that there are many sources of spiritual wisdom besides scripture, and that the human-written scriptures of all religions hold spiritual and moral value.
-The best are also evidence-based, seeing to advance the realm of science and its guidance on spiritual and moral questions.
+While they honor their own traditions, and thus seek guidance from their scriptures in modern contexts, they are also ecumenical, in the global definition the word, recognizing that there are many sources of spiritual wisdom besides scripture, and that the human-written scriptures of all religions hold spiritual and moral value.
+The best are also evidence-based, seeking to advance the realm of science and its guidance on spiritual and moral questions.